WestDRI/wgpages/content/julia202202/julia-06-threadsx-julia-set.md

 With 8 threads on my laptop, the runtime went down to 175.994 ms -- 5.5X speedup.

-## Running multi-threaded Julia codes on a cluster
+## Running multi-threaded Julia codes on a production cluster

-Before we jump to multi-processing in Julia, let us show you how you can run multi-threaded Julia codes on an HPC cluster.
+Before we jump to multi-processing in Julia, let us remind you how to run multi-threaded Julia codes on an HPC cluster.

 ```sh
 #!/bin/bash